austincap/meme-vector-theory/README.md

-Theory: there is an useful mathematical way to describe how a meme behaves with respect to a population.
+Theory: There is an useful mathematical way to describe how a meme behaves with respect to a population.
 This is done via a modified Hill equation.
 This theory also contributes the concepts of meme vectors and vector mechanisms to memetics.

 What is the use of this theory?